mroughan/SurrealNumbers.jl/README.md

 one includes an extra string we'll call the *shorthand* for the surreal.
 It's use in printing out numbers.
 The second constructor, and many other operators leave this blank.
-The empty set is designated by ∅, which you can get in Julia by typing `\phi TAB`.
+The empty set is designated by ∅, which you can get in Julia by typing `\emptyset TAB`.

     julia> using SurrealNumbers
     julia> z = zero(SurrealShort)